Mindfulness Based Cognitive Therapy and psychological therapies

 Stuart initially trained in psychoanalysis, hypnotherapy, stress counselling and health education.
 Since then he has studied a variety of forms of psychotherapy, counselling, CBT, NLP, eastern psychology and has completed professional development training including a MSc Psychology.
 He also has a background in Martial Arts and related eastern topics.
 He has also studied a range of religions including Taoism and Buddhism. he has completed two separate accreditation processes, his first with his initial training organisation and this included elements of MBSR type stress management, and the second with NACHP, the President of which is a published authority on mindfulness with hypnosis in clinical practice.
 Both accreditation routes are voluntary regulator and PSA AR access routes.

 Stuart combines analysis, CBT and a more holistic range of eastern psychology including Mindfulness exercises such as those mentioned above, but also Naikan, Morita and Satori from the Zen and Japanese psychology background.
 As a clinical hypnotherapist he is also able to teach a wide range of meditation, self hypnosis and visualisation processes more advanced than typical MBCT provision.
 Stuart has completed CPD training in MBCT and CBT for depression.
 More information on the main mindfulness page.
-Stuart is listed on the FHT PSA AR under Mindfulness (as well as Hypnotherapy and EMMETT).
+Stuart is registered with the FHT (who hold a PSA AR) under Mindfulness (as well as Hypnotherapy and EMMETT).
+He has several competency certifications in Clinical application of Mindfulness for Clients and Groups.
+He is also a practitioner member of the Mindfulness Association – not a qualification as such but requires him to maintain personal mindful practice.

 What is mindfulness based cognitive therapy, CBT and hypnotherapy good for?